roman-milk/roman-milk.github.io/a-weird-one.md

+===

- ****** A Weird One Ch.
-18 ****** byJust_Plain_Bob© Expecting a kick I rolled to my right and my hand landed on a softball sized rock.
+Expecting a kick I rolled to my right and my hand landed on a softball sized rock.
 I grabbed it and rolled to my right again and as I did I saw the guy that hit me moving to follow me.
 I got up on my knees and threw the rock at his head.
 It hit him right in the middle of his forehead and he dropped like a heart shot elk.

  I got up and moved to him and I saw it was the Wesley guy who had been fucking Natasha.
 I drew my leg back and kicked him square in the nuts as I said: